Dr Martin Duncan

 A special focus of hers is Oculoplastic Surgery.
 This includes corrections for all lid mal-positions, lacrimal duct surgery, minor and major tumour resection and consequently following all reconstructive plastic surgical procedures.
 She provides medical laser treatment for diabetic retinopathy, glaucoma, minor retinal disorders and practices the full range of general ophthalmology.

 Dr Lawin-Bruessel routinely performs cataract surgery in Goulburn.

 Twice a year Dr Lawin-Bruessel volunteers her time to the John James Foundation and serves as a flying ophthalmologist in remote indigenous communities in the Northern Territory.

 Dr Okera commenced practice in Canberra in 2009, upon his return from advanced training in the United Kingdom.
 His interests include corneal and ocular surface disease and surgery, keratoprostheses (artificial corneas), refractive surgery and cataract surgery.
 After becoming a Fellow of the Royal Australian and New Zealand College of Ophthalmologists in 2005, he undertook three years of subspeciality training in these fields at Sussex Eye Hospital and Moorfields Eye Hospital in London.

-In addition to his clinical practice at the Canberra Eye Hospital, Dr Okera runs a Corneal and External Eye Disease Unit at the Canberra Hospital. he has been active in establishing corneal tranplantation in the ACT, and in facilitating eye donation for transplantation.
-He also operates at Calvery Public Hospital, and teaches at the Austrlian National University Medical School.
+In addition to his clinical practice at Canberra Eye Surgeons, Dr Okera runs a Corneal and External Eye Disease Unit at the Canberra Hospital.
+He has been active in establishing corneal tranplantation in the ACT, and in facilitating eye donation for transplantation.
+He also operates at Calvary Public Hospital, and teaches at the Australian National University Medical School.